 ADNET’s security team recently faced a situation that put the “fog of war” concept to the test.
 We received intelligence regarding a possible threat against a commonly used platform.
 The warning was written in a way that was alarming, yet very vague.
 It left a lot of room for interpretation and worry.

 ADNET gathered our team and started doing additional research as soon as we heard about the threat.
-Through different contacts in our MSP and security communities we sought clarifying information.
+Through different contacts in our MSP (Managed Service Provider) and security communities we sought clarifying information.
 Unfortunately, there wasn’t any at the time and we knew the most important thing was to act to protect our clients.

 In the end, clarifying information came out 24 hours later.
-This new information provided more guidance and allowed us to ease up on some of the restrictions we had implemented to protect our clients.
+The new information provided more guidance and allowed us to ease up on some of the restrictions we had implemented to protect our clients.
 Security vulnerabilities are always evolving situations, and they require flexibility and frequent review.

 Cybersecurity can’t wait